mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu's feet ambled through the forest at a near jogging pace, following the path that his eyes tried to trace through the overwhelming darkness of the dense forest.
 The kanosin had no trace left in his eyes, but the blue line at his chest was the only things keeping him from running into a rogue branch or a raised root.

 "Two thousand paces," he repeated out loud.
-"Can't be much father."
+"Can't be much further."

 He looked upward at the leaves and branches dancing along the deep purple sky above him as he listened to the breeze, hoping to hear some hint of a fallen tree or the soft footsteps of his mysterious savior.
 But only the cold wind spoke to him.
 He held tighter to the black poncho that Setre had given him, shuddered at the memory of her body against his.
 Though he knew what had happened to him was real, it felt like a dream, as if his mind had distanced itself from reality to keep moving on with life.

 He came across a tree with a coil set into its trunk, just like the ones he'd seen when Setre was taking him in. _I must be near wherever I'm supposed to go.
-What are these coils for?_ He took a closer look at the sap-covered copper spiral, imagined the years of experience it must have taken to make something metallic look so perfectly organized. _Probably some old maman and hae trinkets_, he thought to himself.
+What are these coils for?_ He took a closer look at the sap-covered copper spiral, imagined the years of experience it must have taken to make something metallic look so perfectly organized.
 Amidst the quiet observation he sighed and felt the exhaustion he'd gathered that morning catching up to him.
 So he rested himself below the coil and gazed into the darkness from where he had fled.

 "Damn this cold," he whispered to himself.
 He curled up into himself, his body shivering from exposure, but it was only a temporary relief. _I wonder if Setre is searching for me_.
 His thoughts meandered to the memories of her face, closed and sinking into his shoulder.
 The feeling of panic and confusion and euphoria. _Did I want it to happen?_ he asked. _Did I enjoy it?_ A knot grew in his stomach.